protontypes/open-sustainable-technology/README.md

 - [Open-Emission-Factors-DB](https://github.com/climatiq/Open-Emission-Factors-DB) - An open access, contributer-led database of emission factors, validated by the team at Climatiq.
 - [Let's Wait Awhile](https://github.com/dos-group/lets-wait-awhile) - Simulator and datasets to research on carbon-aware temporal workload shifting.
 - [elmada](https://github.com/DrafProject/elmada) - Dynamic electricity carbon emission factors and prices for Europe.
+- [Environmental Footprint Data](https://github.com/Boavizta/environmental-footprint-data) - Aims to reference as much data as possible to help organizations to evaluate the environmental footprint of their information systems, applications and digital services.

 ### Carbon Capture and Removel